-If you’re asking yourself what’s a fun thing to do in Bolivia, you’re probably picturing llamas, salt flats, and maybe some high-altitude chaos.
+If you’re asking yourself what’s a fun things to do in Bolivia, you’re probably picturing llamas, salt flats, and maybe some high-altitude chaos.
 You’re not wrong.
 But Bolivia has this way of surprising you—not with luxury or polish, but with moments that feel raw, strange, and oddly unforgettable.
 Here’s my real-talk guide to the best things I did while backpacking through this rugged, beautiful country.

 1. Walk on the Moon at Salar de Uyuni